mafucha2731/portfolio/complete_cake_website/cake-readme.md

 ### Concept

-<h3 align="center">Beleness is a fictitious cake store, offering upscale products.
+Beleness is a fictitious cake store, offering upscale products.

 The selection includes desserts, chocolate cakes, pastries, donuts, and more.

 Set up a simple form from the site that allows detailed reservations for cakes.

-Enter the type of cake, fragrance, weight, date and time of pickup, etc.</h3>
+Enter the type of cake, fragrance, weight, date and time of pickup, etc.

 ### Slills

-1.jQuery image slider "Owl Carousel
+-jQuery image slider "Owl Carousel

-1."AOS.js" scroll animation library
+-"AOS.js" scroll animation library

-1.bootstrap５
+-bootstrap５

-1.Clip path maker
+-Clip path maker

-1.and more
+-and more

 ### License